 Lamination in print is not to be confused with the thick plastic casing of pouch laminators you probably used in school.
 Whilst they can be known as lamination pockets this called encapsulation.
 Lamination in printing is more advanced and delivers a smooth, polished finish to your printed product.

-Here is a little guide showcasing the 2 types.
+Here is a little video showcasing the 2 types.

 What’s the Difference Between the 3 Lamination Types?

-At Print Stafford, we offer the 3 most popular types.
+At Print Stafford, we offer the 3 most populartypes of lamination in printing.
 These include Matte, Gloss and Soft Touch Lamination.

 Matt Lamination – Just as its name suggests, matt lamination gives a smooth, no-shine finish.
 It is one of the most popular types and is often chosen by businesses that prefer a more ‘natural’ look